dotswg/dots-requirements/draft-ietf-dots-requirements.md

   client request for mitigation.

 G-004
-: Limited Message Size: To avoid message fragmentation and the consequent additional packet transmission, signaling protocol message size MUST be kept under signaling path Maximum Transmission Unit (MTU), including the byte overheader of any encapsulation, transport headers, and transport- or message-level security.
+: Limited Message Size: To avoid message fragmentation and the consequently decreased probability of message delivery, signaling protocol message size MUST be kept under signaling path Maximum Transmission Unit (MTU), including the byte overhead of any encapsulation, transport headers, and transport- or message-level security.

 G-005